johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Both of these sections need to integrated directly into HTML/Fetch/Service Workers.
 -->

-## Cookie Storage {#storage-model}

-### The cookie store {#the-cookie-store}

-A user agent has an associated cookie store, which is a list of cookies.
-It is initially « ».

-### Cookie Expiry {#cookie-expiry}

-A cookie is "expired" if the cookie has an expiry date in the past.

-The user agent MUST evict all expired cookies from the cookie store if, at any time, an expired cookie exists in the cookie store.

-When "the current session is over" (as defined by the user agent), the user agent MUST remove from the cookie store all cookies with the persistent-flag set to false.

-### Cookie store eviction {#cookie-store-eviction}

-XXX: How does this relate to the "Limits" section?

-At any time, the user agent MAY "remove excess cookies" from the cookie store if the number of cookies sharing a domain field exceeds some implementation-defined upper bound (such as 50 cookies).

-At any time, the user agent MAY "remove excess cookies" from the cookie store if the cookie store exceeds some predetermined upper bound (such as 3000 cookies).

-XXX: Finish these steps

-To **Remove Expired Cookies** from the cookie store, the user agent MUST evict cookies in the following priority order:

-1. Expired cookies.

-To **Remove Excess Cookies for a Domain** from the cookie store, the user agent MUST evict cookies in the following priority order:

-2. Cookies whose secure is false, and which share a domain field with more than a predetermined number of other cookies.

-To **Remove Global Excess Cookies** from the cookie store, the user agent MUST evict cookies in the following priority order:

-3. Cookies that share a domain field with more than a predetermined number of other cookies.

-4. All cookies.

-If two cookies have the same removal priority, the user agent MUST evict the cookie with the earliest last-access-time first.

 ### Store a Cookie {#store-a-cookie}

 To **Store a Cookie** _cookie_, given a boolean _isSecure_, a domain or IP address _host_,